-10.7.1 Integrated pest management, including selection of silviculture systems, is used to avoid, or aim to eliminate, the frequency, extent and amount of chemical pesticide applications, and result in non-use or overall reductions in applications.
+- 10.7.1 An integrated pest management strategy, including selection of silviculture systems, is used where possible to avoid, or aims to eliminate, the frequency, extent and amount of chemical pesticide applications, and result in non-use or overall reductions in applications.
+The strategy takes account of the importance of safeguarding the value of special biodiversity attributes when considering methods of control and demonstrates knowledge of the latest published advice and its appropriate application. - 10.7.2 Chemical pesticides prohibited by FSC's Pesticide Policy are not used or stored in the Management Unit unless FSC has granted derogation. - 10.7.3 Records of pesticide usage are maintained for at least 10 years, including trade name, active ingredient, quantity of active ingredient used, period of use (date and time), location & area of use (mapped), prior use notification to affected stakeholders, and reason for use.

-Verifiers: Integrated Pest Management Policy, interviews with workers

-10.7.2 Chemical pesticides prohibited by FSC's Pesticide Policy are not used or stored in the Management Unit unless FSC has granted derogation.

-Verifiers: Chemical Use policy, chemical storeroom, derogation records

-10.7.3 Records of pesticide usage are maintained, including trade name, active ingredient, quantity of active ingredient used, period of use, location and area of use and reason for use.

-Verifiers: Pesticide use records

-10.7.4 The use of pesticides complies with the ILO document "Safety in the use of chemicals at work" regarding requirements for the transport, storage, handling, application and emergency procedures for cleanup following accidental spillages.

-Verifiers: Pesticide use policy and application procedures, training materials and records, site visits

-10.7.5 If pesticides are used, application methods minimize quantities used, while achieving effective results, and provide effective protection to surrounding landscapes.

-Verifiers: Pesticide use records

-10.7.6 Damage to environmental values and human health from pesticide use is prevented and mitigated or repaired where damage occurs.

-Verifiers: Evidence of pesticide use damage identification, mitigation & monitoring.

-- 10.7.7 When pesticides are used: - 1) The selected pesticide, application method, timing and pattern of use offers the least risk to humans and non-target species; and - 2) Objective evidence demonstrates that the pesticide is the only effective, practical and cost effective way to control the pest.
+- 10.7.4 The use of pesticides complies with the ILO document "Safety in the use of chemicals at work" regarding requirements for the transport, storage, handling, application and emergency procedures for cleanup following accidental spillages. - 10.7.5 If pesticides are used, application methods minimize quantities used, while achieving effective results, and provide effective protection to surrounding landscapes. - 10.7.6 Damage to environmental values and human health from pesticide use is prevented by prior notification of all potentially affected stakeholders and local authorities in advance of the application of any pesticide/toxic chemical. - 10.7.7 When pesticides are used: - 1) The selected pesticide, application method, timing and pattern of use offers the least risk to humans and non-target species; and - 2) Objective evidence demonstrates that the pesticide is the only effective, practical and cost-effective way to control the pest; and - Damage to environmental values and human health from pesticide use is mitigated or repaired - the strategy shall justify their use demonstrating that there is no practicable alternative in terms of economic, social and environmental costs; - 5). - 10.8 The Organization shall minimize, monitor and strictly control the use of biological control agents in accordance with internationally accepted scientific protocols.

-Verifiers: Pesticide use records

-10.8 The Organization shall minimize, monitor and strictly control the use of biological control agents in accordance with internationally accepted scientific protocols.
 When biological control agents are used, The Organization shall prevent, mitigate, and/or repair damage to environmental values.